sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 > I know, you are probably wondering how would they have access to our code at all, but for now let's assume that the poor developers use the same computer.

 Alright let's do this.
-First we need to create our feature branch of off master.
+First we need to create our feature branch based on master.
 You already know how to do that:

 ```bash